What is an intranet? The full definition

 What are WordPress and Drupal?
 These are two popular content management systems.
 WordPress is more well-known than Drupal, but this doesn’t mean it’s better.
 Both CMSs have their pros and cons and will suit different kinds of businesses.
 Web developers may have experience in one or both, and which one a company decides to go with will depend on its long-term goals.

-both tools are not CMS for employees intranet.
+both tools are not employee intranet CMS.
 They are very different from an intranet which regroups directly all the features you can need.

 What’s the difference between an Intranet, Extranet, and the Internet?